Horst Kutscher

 Horst Kutscher (July 5, 1931 – January 15, 1963) was a German coal apprentice and the 36th person to die trying to cross the Berlin Wall from East Berlin to West Berlin.

 Early life

-Kutscher was born on July 5, 1931, in Trepkow, the fourth of 13 children to a mechanical engineer and a flower seller.
+Kutscher was born on July 5, 1931, in Treptow, the fourth of 13 children to a mechanical engineer and a flower seller.

 Biography

 In April 1956, he fled to West Germany, with his wife and children later following him.
 A year later, he and his family returned to Berlin-Treptow.
 He worked as a "border-crosser" in the West until the border was closed in August 1961.

 Death

-On January 15, 1963, at the border near Rudower Strasse at the sector border between Berlin-Treptow and Berlin-NeuköllnKutscher, Kutscher slid under the barbed-wire fence and then along the security trenches with 25 meters left when he was fatally shot in the head.
+On January 15, 1963, at the border near Rudower Strasse at the sector border between Berlin-Treptow and Berlin-Neukölln, Kutscher slid under the barbed-wire fence and then along the security trenches with 25 meters left when he was fatally shot in the head.

 After the collapse of East Germany, Kutscher’s ex-wife was a witness in the trial against the guard who shot Kutscher.
 In August 1997, the former guard was sentenced to one year and three months' probation.